Strikethrough Text C#

 annotator.Save("strikethrough-text.pdf");

-This example configures the strikeout annotation with red color and partial transparency and applies it to a specified region on the first page of the PDF.
-The Points collection defines a rectangular area where the strikeout will appear.
-After applying the annotation, the document is saved with the visual edits included.
+This example configures the strikeout annotation with red color and partial transparency, then applies it to a rectangular area on the first page of the PDF.
+After adding the annotation, the document is saved with the visual edits included.

 Conclusion

-Strikethrough annotations are a practical and essential feature for reviewing and editing documents effectively.
-With Conholdate.Total for .NET, you can implement this functionality in your C# applications with ease and precision.
-Whether you’re developing a desktop application, a web-based platform, or a document workflow system, adding redline functionality using strikeout annotations helps enhance clarity, improve communication, and streamline revision processes.
-The SDK’s flexibility ensures that your documents remain editable, collaborative, and visually consistent across formats.
+Strikethrough annotations are a practical feature for reviewing and editing documents effectively.
+With Conholdate.Total for .NET, you can add this functionality to your C# applications quickly and accurately.
+Whether you are building a desktop app, a web platform, or a document workflow system, strikeout annotations improve clarity, communication, and revision efficiency.
+The SDK’s flexibility keeps your documents editable, collaborative, and visually consistent across formats.